-Cause and Effect The District entered into a virtual school learning cooperative contract in October, 2021.
-The contract called for an educational instructional partnership with the District and K12 Virtual Schools LLC ("K12") whereby the District received 100% of the state foundation allotment attributable to the virtual school students and K12 performed the educational support to the online students resulting in fees paid to K12 from the District of approximately \$43 million for more than 4,300 additional students instructed in the District by K12.
-While the District amended its budget to account for the increased revenue and expenditures, the actual earnings and related expenditures to K12 were more than was budgeted and projected at year-end.
-The result was that the instructional budget category was exceeded.
+Cause and Effect The District entered into a virtual school learning cooperative contract in October, 2022.
+The contract called for an educational instructional partnership with the District and K12 Virtual Schools LLC ("K12") whereby the District received 100% of the state foundation allotment attributable to the virtual school students and K12 performed the educational support to the online students resulting in fees paid to K12 from the District of approximately \$57 million for more than 5,700 additional students instructed in the District by K12.